JoaoFilipeSoaresC/ECUStudyDay2G2/README.md

 3. Package 'helloworld' in .deb with dependency to CMake >= 3.14 package

-   - Do: 'sudo dpkg –i helloworld.deb' to install the program
+   - To install the program: sudo dpkg –i helloworld.deb
-   - Do: 'helloworld' to run the program
+   - To run the program: helloworld
-   - Do: 'sudo dpkg –r helloworld.deb' to uninstall the program
+   - To uninstall the program: sudo dpkg –r helloworld.deb